 DIA received the Fredrick Douglass Award in 1986 from the North Star Fund "for outstanding contributions to the struggle for political, social and economic justice . . . and for work that exemplifies the tradition of fighting for the rights of all people in the spirit of Fredrick Douglass."
-North Star is a pastfunding source of DIA.
+North Star is a past funding source of DIA.

 DIA believes that uniting the disability community in NYC, NYS, and the entire nation is essential if we are to become a force for change.
 As a civil right organization, DIA supports a society free, not only of ableism, but also of racism, sexism, ageism, homophobia and economic exploitation.
-DIA therefore joins with many organizations and coalitions in combating injustice.